Tonight marks arguably the most critical test for the New York Jets offense since… who knows when?

 The Jets still have all of their hopes and dreams right in front of them.
 But if they are going to even sniff those hopes and dreams, let alone achieve them, it all comes down to whether they can start playing up to their talent level on offense.

 That brings us to tonight’s game against the division-rival Buffalo Bills.
-On a pivotal night for New York’s offense, a massive injury in Buffalo gives the Jets the window of opportunity they could maximize to get their offense back on track.
+On a pivotal night for New York’s offense, a massive injury in Buffalo gives the Jets a window of opportunity that could help them get their offense back on track.

 Bills defensive tackle Ed Oliver is officially out with a hamstring injury.
 This is a huge loss for Buffalo.